 After starting university - studying Mechanical Engineering MEng at Imperial College London - I managed to find myself working at Moscow Aviation Institute optimizing re-entry vehicle heat shields.
 In Russian.
 In Fortran 77.
 In DOS.
-It was pretty difficult but my professor seemed to be happy with the results.
+None of which I understood at first.
+Somehow my professor seemed to be happy with the results however.

-Following MAI, I raised funds to visit Japan to pursue my interest in robotics.
+Following MAI, I raised funding to visit Japan to pursue my love of robotics.
 Through broken Japanese and pure hustle I met with Toshio Fukuda (Nagoya University), Shuji Hashimoto (Waseda) and Yoshiuki Sankai - all of which are now legends.
-What amazes me is that in 2012 – some 12 years since my visit – the technology I saw there still seems futuristic.
+What amazes me is that in 2021 – some 21 years since my visit – the technology I saw there still seems futuristic.

-Towards the end of my Masters I shifted my attention to motorsport, designing and making hybrid aluminum CFRP composite drivetrain component’s for the faculty’s racing car as well as acting as chief engineer for a small private racing team.
-After finishing university I had a chance meeting at Silverstone which in just a couple of weeks saw me raise funding to move to South Africa and work on optimizing a V8 sports car for a small manufacturer.
+Towards the end of my degree I shifted my attention to motorsport - designing and building aluminum and CFRP drivetrain components for the faculty’s racing car as well as acting as chief engineer for a small private racing team.
+After finishing university I had a chance meeting at Silverstone which in just a couple of weeks saw me raise funding to move to South Africa and work on optimizing a V8 sports car for a small startup.

 Fuel Injection Systems

-The motorsport projects were great fun, but ultimately I needed to find a stable job and eventually found myself working at Delphi Diesel systems designing high-pressure fuel injections systems.
-Operating at over 2,500 times atmospheric pressure, these components are placed under exceptionally demanding stresses.
+The motorsport projects were great fun, but eventually I had to accept a "proper" job working at Delphi Diesel systems designing high-pressure fuel injections systems.
+Operating at over 2,500x atmospheric pressure, these components are placed under exceptionally demanding stresses.
 I soon found I had a knack for balancing stress analysis, manufacturing, material science and testing and was promoted rapidly to lead engineer.
-This work culminated in the development of critical trade secrets as well as a disruptive new manufacturing process that improved fatigue life by 2x – something for which I received my first patent.
+My proudest moment was developing a disruptive new manufacturing process that improved fatigue life by 2x – something for which I received my first patent.

-After hitting a glass ceiling at Delphi, I quit engineering and started a small software agency with Benjie.
+After Delphi I started a small software agency with Benjie.
 At the time we didn’t know about things like VCs and Angels, so we structured our work to self-fund side projects.
 It was through the agency work we met and then joined BlogFriends - probably the first social news filtering startup.
-The app, built entirely within Facebook, attracted 80% of the Technorati Top 100 top influential bloggers in the world.
+The app was built entirely within Facebook and attracted some of the most influential bloggers in the world.

-After BlogFriends closed, we saw an opportunity with the new "iPhone" and its "App Store".
-Using the accelerometer we creating motion-sensing fitness apps that trained people by counting reps.
-The apps, initially called GymFu were quite successful, and eventually merged into FitFu after receiving funding from 4iP, Y Combinator and Start Fund.
-Despite selling over 250,000 copies and having a core of enthusiastic and dedicated users we decided to close the project in October 2012.
-I figured I was too old to work on small projects...
+After BlogFriends closed, we saw an opportunity with the then-new iPhone.
+Using the accelerometer we created a series of motion-sensing fitness apps called GymFu that trained people by counting reps.
+After some success plus funding from 4iP, Y Combinator and Start Fund we launched a new startup; FitFu.
+Despite selling over 250,000 copies and having a core of enthusiastic and dedicated users we decided to close the project in October 2012; growth issues and a changing market made it look less and less attractive.